 The Campaign to Stop Killer Robots is an inclusive and diverse coalition comprised of non-governmental organizations (NGOs), community groups, and professional associations that support the campaign’s call for a ban and are willing to undertake actions and activities in support of the campaign.
 Its members are humanitarian disarmament leaders and the campaign collectively has a wide range of expertise in human rights and international law, robotics and related scientific fields, development and humanitarian assistance, and the empowerment of women, children, and persons with disabilities.
-See Who We Are listing of campaign members, while this 2-pager explains who is on the campaign’s leadership body the Steering Committee.
+See Who We Are listing of campaign members, while this Overview lists who is on the campaign’s leadership Steering Committee.

 Private entities/corporations, think tanks, media, parliamentarians, government representatives, and related constituencies are encouraged to endorse the campaign’s call for a ban on fully autonomous weapons, but may not join the NGO coalition and become a member.
 The campaign urges robotics companies to make a unilateral declaration of support committing not to develop fully autonomous weapons as Canadian firm ClearPath Robotics did in August 2014.